amitkr000/open_manipulator_kinematics/README.md

 # open_manipulator_kinematics
+> A ROS Package to calculate and Publish the Forward and Inverse kinematics of the OpenManipulator-X robotic arm on the specified ros-topic.

 The Forward and inverse kinematic code of openManipulator-x robot arms.
 <p>The code is developed during my college assignment.</p>